tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-index.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
 > If you are using [customer-managed encryption](/azure/search/search-security-manage-encryption-keys), this preview adds an **identity** property and managed identity support to key vault connections.
 Previously introduced features from 2020-06-30-Preview that are carried forward to this preview include [normalizers](/azure/search/search-normalizers), used to produce case-insensitive sorting and filtering output.
+[Semantic configurations](/azure/search/semantic-how-to-query-request), which allow you to specify which fields should be used by semantic search, have been added to the 2021-04-30-Preview.

 An [index](/azure/search/search-what-is-an-index) specifies the index schema, including the fields collection (field names, data types, and attributes), but also additional constructs (suggesters, scoring profiles, and CORS configuration) that define other search behaviors.